Clemapfel/jluna/docs/installation.md

 If errors appear, be sure `JULIA_PATH` is still set correctly as it is needed to find `julia.h`.
 Otherwise head to [troubleshooting](#troubleshooting).

-After compiliation succeeded, the directory should now have the following layout:
+After compilation succeeded, the directory should now have the following layout:

 ```
 my_project/